Rules and Regulations for Dam Safety (250-RICR-130-05-1)

-1. Rhode Island has approximately 674 dams of varying age, size and state of repair.
+1. Rhode Island has approximately six hundred and seventy-four (674) dams of varying age, size and state of repair.

-2. Failure or misoperation of high hazard dams or significant hazard dams (both of which represent approximately 30 percent of all dams in the state) will result in a probable loss of human life or cause major economic loss, disruption of lifeline facilities or impact other concerns.
+2. Failure or misoperation of high hazard dams or significant hazard dams (both of which represent approximately thirty percent (30%) of all dams in the state) will result in a probable loss of human life or cause major economic loss, disruption of lifeline facilities or impact other concerns.

-3. Investigations of dam failures have found that approximately 60 percent were caused by lack of maintenance, resulting in piping, surface erosion, slope protection damage or deterioration of outlet pipes.
+3. Investigations of dam failures have found that approximately sixty percent (60%) were caused by lack of maintenance, resulting in piping, surface erosion, slope protection damage or deterioration of outlet pipes.

 4. Many of these dams, both public and private, have not been properly maintained through the years and pose a significant threat to public safety, real property and natural resources.